 3 key leadership competencies

 To be an effective and competent leader takes a whole other set of skills than what we are traditionally evaluating and assessing for example in the hiring process (all of these traits are associated more with women).

-These key competencies are associated with leaders exhibiting higher Emotional Intelligence, and some of these include transformational leadership, personal effectiveness, and self-awareness.
+These key competencies are associated with leaders exhibiting higher emotional Intelligence, and these include transformational leadership, personal effectiveness, and self-awareness.

 Transformational leaders focus on changing mindsets rather than barking orders: